davebuk/davebuk-Wemos-MQTT-websocket-PubSub-client/data/README.md

-# NOTE: The index.html file has been modified to add some pre-defined Subscritions for use with [espurna](https://github.com/xoseperez/espurna).
+## NOTE: The index.html file has been modified to add some pre-defined Subscriptions for use with [espurna](https://github.com/xoseperez/espurna).
 ESPurna doesn't have a direct association with HiveHQ and its code.
 For my project that uses this code, I have removed some image files to keep the complete file structure small.

 hivemq-mqtt-web-client
 ======================

 ## A websockets based MQTT Client for your browser.